The Architect of Soulful Stories

 Those small classrooms and quiet study circles

-taught me that teaching is never just instruction,
+taught me that teaching is never just instruction.

-it is presence, patience, and walking beside someone
+and walking beside someone

 as they grow into who they are meant to become.

-After graduation, my path expanded
+After graduation,

-I joined a well-established international NGO
+I joined an international NGO

 working in post-tsunami recovery across Aceh.

-My responsibilities included:
+My work included:

 — supporting community development plans,

-— facilitating meetings with field teams,
+— facilitating field coordination,

 — delivering women’s empowerment programs,